 Poodles come in a number of varieties (including Standard, Miniature, and Toy), all of which are smart and very responsive to training.
 Like the Papillon, the Poodle may have a stubborn, even belligerent appearance, but is, in fact, mild-mannered and keen to please.

 5. German Shepherd

-German Shepherds are a very popular choice amongst dog lovers thanks to their good nature, exuberant energy and fun-loving personality.
+German Shepherds are a very popular choice amongst protection dog lovers thanks to their good nature, exuberant energy and fun-loving personality.
 Generally speaking, the breed is easy to train and is very emotionally intelligent – a great option for families missing a fluffy friend in their lives.